Journalists can attest to the fact that not all stories are created equal, at least when it comes to the public’s level of interest in them.

 While it had been discussed by local lawmakers and the state’s department of transportation for several years, the toll road project called Tampa Bay Express, or TBX, remained a convoluted web of bureaucratic jargon to most of the paper’s readers.

 For the story to be delivered clearly, the team understood it had to first consolidate the key components of the 182-page plan and figure out how the Legos would help demonstrate them.

 “Who doesn’t have a sense of nostalgia when it comes to those colored bricks?
 Suddenly this topic that seems really dense, complicated and dry becomes simple and entertaining,” Johnston said.
 “We had several readers comment that they wished every political policy was explained with Legos.”

-Once that step was taken care of, Eli Zhang, a data and graphics intern at the paper, got to work in the photo studio, shooting the project frame by frame.
+Once that step was taken care of, Eli Zhang, an interaction designer at the paper, got to work in the photo studio, shooting the project frame by frame.
 A few dozen Micro Machine toy automobiles assumed the role of cars on the bridge, while Lego people were used to portray local lawmakers and state officials.
 According to Zhang, the project took several months.
 When it was finally completed (tampabay.com/legobridge), Zhang said he had made a total of 336 handcrafted stop-motion frames.

 “It was a big challenge for me on a technical level.
 I’ve done stop-motion animation before but I didn’t have any sort of experience doing it for the web,” Zhang said.
 “That being said, there was never any doubt we could pull it off.
 We have some very talented engineers and designers in the data team and they were always willing to help.”